spiwokv/metadynminer/README.md

 # Metadynminer

-Metadynminer is R packages for reading, analysis and visualisation of metadynamics HILLS files produced by Plumed.
+Metadynminer is R packages for reading, analysis and visualisation of metadynamics HILLS and COLVAR files produced by Plumed.

 ```R
 install.packages("metadynminer") # in future will be added to R repository